sharonanya/Car_price_prediction/index.md

 from sklearn.model_selection import train_test_split
 from sklearn.tree import DecisionTreeRegressor data = pd.read_csv("CarPrice.csv")
-data.head()9
+data.head()
 The dataset contains 26 columns.
 2.Clean the data: Check and remove null values and to sum it up (cleaning the dataset):

 data.isnull().sum()
 This step shows that there are no null values in the dataset.

-3. Check the features of the data: To check the features and to get insights into the kind of data we are dealing with.
+3.Check the features of the data: To check the features and to get insights into the kind of data we are dealing with.

 data.info()
 print(data.describe())